sletap/karat-challenge/README.md

 ## Getting Started

+1. run `stripe listen --forward-to localhost:3000/api/getStripeWebhooks`

-First, update `.env.local` with keys and a card id Second, run the development server:
+2. update `.env.local` with keys and a card id.
+Get the webhook key from the above command (I have these set in the env.local file for quick testing purposes)

+3. run the development server:

 ```bash
 npm run dev